-Bluegill growth slows greatly once the fish matures reproductively and begins spawning; gonadal development takes a great deal of caloric investment, which means less energy left to be allocated to growth.
-Male bluegill generally grow larger than females, and we now know that there are two distinct types of male bluegill in most populations, parental males that mature reproductively at large sizes and feature the large opercular tabs, the “helmet” foreheads, and the dark coloring at spawning time; and cuckolder males that mature at much smaller sizes and resemble female bluegill in appearance.
+Bluegill growth slows greatly once the fish matures reproductively and begins spawning; gonadal development takes a great deal of caloric investment, as does guarding a nest, which means less energy left to be allocated to growth.
+Male bluegill generally grow larger than females, and we now know that there are two distinct subsets of male bluegill in most populations, parental males that mature reproductively at large sizes and feature the large opercular tabs, the “helmet” foreheads, and the dark coloring at spawning time; and cuckolder males that mature at much smaller sizes and resemble female bluegill in appearance.
 Mart Gross and Eric Charnov were the first to discover this phenomenon, on Lake Opinicon in Canada in a series of studies they did there in the late 1970’s; that team found that parental males matured at seven years of age in Lake Opinicon, whereas cuckolder males matured at two years.

-Back to the South: Parental males in Par matured reproductively two years later than parental males in the twenty-five other reservoirs Belk studied.
+Back to the South: parental males in Par matured reproductively two years later than parental males in the twenty-five other reservoirs Belk studied.
 Par bluegill lived longer, with the maximum age among all fish captured being nine years compared to seven for the twenty-five other reservoirs.
 Whereas bluegill in the other twenty-five lakes matured reproductively at one to two years of age and sizes ranging from 2.3 to 4.4 inches, they matured in Par at an average size of 8.07 inches.
 Male bluegill in Par matured at an average size of 10.1 inches.

 Imagine fishing a public lake where the average spawning male bluegill averages over ten inches.